Has it happened to you that you want to travel somewhere, but you haven’t been able to persuade any of your friends to

 - Traveling alone can be intimidating.

-- Sometimes you don’t have someone to share your stories and memories.
+- Sometimes you don’t have someone to share your stories and memories with.

 - Everything is dependent on you, and you have to be able to make decisions by yourself.

 - You are dependent on other people to take your pictures.

-Just so you know, I am generally considered a shy person, but when traveling by myself I tend to be really open, outspoken, and sociable.
-I have made a lot of friends when traveling by myself, and some of them have become lifelong friends.
+Just so you know, I am generally considered a shy person, but when traveling by myself, I tend to be really open, outspoken, and sociable.
+I have made many friends when traveling by myself, and some of them have become lifelong friends.

 Traveling with a Companion

-If you are not up for the challenge of traveling solo and like to roam with company, you should take into consideration some of its pros and cons and know how they can influence your trip.
+If you are not up for the challenge of traveling solo and like to roam with company, you should consider some of its pros and cons and know how they can influence your trip.

 - You can share some of the costs with your companions. (big pro!)

-- There is always someone who can take your pictures or take your pictures with.
+- There is always someone who can take your pictures or take your pictures with you.

-- You can talk, share your stories and memories with someone.
+- You can talk and share your stories and memories with someone.

 - Traveling with someone can develop a long-lasting friendship.

 - You don’t feel the pressure of making every decision.

-- Companions are not always trusted persons.
+- Companions are not always people you know well and trust.
 This can turn a trip into an uncomfortable situation.

 - Traveling in a group can make meeting other travelers a difficult task.
 Groups tend to portray “exclusivity” and shun other travelers away.

 - Not everyone is compatible.
 Spending every single minute of the trip with the same person can be annoying.
 Friendships can be lost over this.

-- A good trip can turn into a nightmare when trying to reach a decision on something between you and your companions.
+- A good trip can turn into a nightmare when trying to decide on something between you and your companions.
 This can bring a lot of arguments. (believe me, I have seen it happen)

 Before you start planning your next trip, consider first if you want it to be a companion experience (and more importantly, with who?), or if you want it to be an open solo trip.
 Both options are good ways to travel; it just depends on your preferences and pairing.